GerritForge/aws-gerrit/single-master/README.md

 * Add the plugins you want to install in `./gerrit/plugins`
 * Publish the image: `make gerrit-publish`

+NOTE: If you need a testing LDAP server you can find details on how to easily create one in the [LDAP folder](../ldap/README.md).

 ### Getting Started

 * Create a key pair to access the EC2 instances in the cluster: